-When you file a case asking a court to overturn or change a state or local agency’s decision, your case is called “an administrative appeal.”
-It may also be called a “complaint for judicial review” or, in the case of a state agency, a “30A appeal.”
+When you file a case asking a court to overturn or change a state or local agency’s decision, your case is called an administrative appeal.
+It may also be called a complaint for judicial review or, in the case of a state agency, a 30A appeal.

 When you need a transcript

-- the agency’s decision is arbitrary or capricious; and/or
+- The agency’s decision is arbitrary or capricious; and/or

-- the agency abused its discretion when making the decision.
+- The agency abused its discretion when making the decision

 How to get a transcript

-Additional Resources for How to get a transcript
+Additional Resources for

-By state law, G.L. c.
-261, § 27A-G, if you cannot pay for court fees and costs, you may be able to have the state pay for them if you file an “Affidavit of Indigency and Request for a Waiver, Substitution or State Payment of Fees & Costs.”
-Learn more about waiving court fees online at Indigency (Waiver of Fees).
+Under G.L. c.
+261, § 27A-G, if you can’t pay for court fees and costs, you may be able to have the state pay for them if you file an Affidavit of Indigency and Request for a Waiver, Substitution or State Payment of Fees & Costs.
+See Indigency (Waiver of Fees) to learn more about waiving court fees.
 The fees that the court may waive or pay for you include ‘normal fees,’ such as the filing fee for filing your appeal, and may also include ‘extra fees,’ such as the cost of transcripts of your administrative hearing.
-Make sure you give a clear description of the fees you are requesting the court to pay.
-For example, if you want a copy of the transcript for the court and a copy for yourself, make sure to ask the court to pay for two copies of the transcript.
+Make sure you give a clear description of the fees you’re asking the court to pay.
+For example, if you want a copy of the transcript for the court and a copy for yourself, make sure to ask the court to pay for 2 copies of the transcript.

-The transcriber will either send you a bill, or if the court authorizes, will send the bill directly to the court.
-If the court has agreed to pay for transcripts but you still receive a bill from the transcriber, please provide it to the court, so the court can pay it.
-G.L. c.
-261, § 27G .
+The transcriber will either send you a bill, or, if the court approves, they will send the bill directly to the court.
+If the court has agreed to pay for transcripts but you still receive a bill from the transcriber, please give it to the court, so the court can pay it.